All Episodes

 You think they'll get an honest accounting of our nation's history at your kids' school?

-Well, if your kids are going to Hillsdale College, the answer is yeah, they're gonna get all of that.
+Well, if your kids are going to Hillsdale College, the answer is, yeah, they're going to get all of that.

-And by the way, in the these days, in addition to teaching college students, Hillsdale has now extended their teaching to K through twelve students, lifelong learners like you and me.
+And by the way, these days, in addition to teaching college students, Hillsdale has now extended their teaching to K-12 students, lifelong learners like you and me.

 And if you're not already doing so, one way to expand your mind and learn the principles that make this country the greatest country ever, especially when we follow the Constitution.